Supreme Court divides on when a shooting by police can be considered excessive force

 Roberts was joined by fellow conservative Justice Brett M. Kavanaugh and liberal Justices Stephen G. Breyer, Sonia Sotomayor and Elena Kagan.

-Conservative justices Clarence Thomas and Samuel A. Alito Jr. joined an occasionally sarcastic dissent by Justice Neil M. Gorsuch, which implied that the majority was looking for a way to rule for the woman because of recent concern over police shootings.
+Conservative Justices Clarence Thomas and Samuel A. Alito Jr. joined an occasionally sarcastic dissent by Justice Neil M. Gorsuch, which implied that the majority was looking for a way to rule for the woman because of recent concern over police shootings.

-“The majority holds that a criminal suspect can be simultaneously seized and roaming at large,” Gorsuch wrote, adding “It’s a seizure even if the suspect refuses to stop, evades capture, and rides off into the sunset never to be seen again.
+“The majority holds that a criminal suspect can be simultaneously seized and roaming at large,” Gorsuch wrote, adding, “It’s a seizure even if the suspect refuses to stop, evades capture, and rides off into the sunset never to be seen again.
 That view is as mistaken as it is novel.”

 The case was argued before Justice Amy Coney Barrett joined the court, and she did not participate in the ruling.

 It started when New Mexico State Police arrived at an Albuquerque apartment complex in July 2014 to serve an arrest warrant.
-Roxanne Torres was not the person on the warrant, but officers Janice Madrid and Richard Williamson thought she might be.
+Roxanne Torres was not the person on the warrant, but Officers Janice Madrid and Richard Williamson thought she might be.

 Roberts said the facts are “hotly contested.”
-But in Torres’s version, she was coming down from a meth high, and noticed only that people with guns were approaching.
+But in Torres’s version, she was coming down from a meth high and noticed only that people with guns were approaching.
 She jumped into her car and took off.
 The officers fired 13 shots, striking her twice in the back and temporarily paralyzing her left arm.

-Steering with her right arm, she escaped, crashed, and then jumped into a Kia Soul, which happened to be idling nearby.
+Steering with her right arm, she escaped, crashed and then jumped into a Kia Soul, which happened to be idling nearby.
 She drove 75 miles to Grants, N.M.

 “The good news for Torres was that the hospital in Grants was able to airlift her to another hospital where she could receive appropriate care,” Roberts wrote.
 “The bad news was that the hospital was back in Albuquerque, where the police arrested her the next day.”

-Torres pleaded no contest to aggravated fleeing from a law enforcement officer, assault on a peace officer, and unlawfully taking a motor vehicle, according to court documents.
+Torres pleaded no contest to aggravated fleeing from a law enforcement officer, assault on a peace officer and unlawfully taking a motor vehicle, according to court documents.

-But two years later, she sued, saying the officers used excessive force and thus made the shooting an unreasonable seizure under the 4th Amendment.
+But two years later, she sued, saying the officers used excessive force and thus made the shooting an unreasonable seizure under the Fourth Amendment.

 A district judge dismissed the suit, and the U.S. Court of Appeals for the 10th Circuit affirmed, saying “a suspect’s continued flight after being shot by police negates a Fourth Amendment excessive-force claim.”